mactul/powermake/README.md

   - You write `-Wall` for example and on MSVC it's translated to `/W3`
   - You can use flags like `-fanalyzer` (only GCC) or `-Weverything` (only clang) and they will be automatically removed when not supported.

-- Powerfull package manager
+- Powerful package manager
   - PowerMake can automatically find libraries compatible with your linker in the version range you want, even when cross-compiling.
   - It's even able to download and compile any library from its sources.

 ## Disadvantages of PowerMake

 - Young project (began in 2024)
-  - Retrocompatibilty is supposed to be kept between versions, and we make a lot of tests in CI to reduce regressions, but they are still more likely than in a battle-tested solution like CMake.
+  - Retrocompatibility is supposed to be kept between versions, and we make a lot of tests in CI to reduce regressions, but they are still more likely than in a battle-tested solution like CMake.

 - Small ecosystem
   - Don't expect CMake's ecosystem maturity, IDE support breadth, or huge community/Stack Overflow coverage.
 However, I (mactul) am always available to help you use the tool or implement your ideas.